The book "The Art of Braiding Bread" has been updated on 05-11-2013.

 If you thought braiding dough was uncomplicated or straightforward you would not be looking at these lines now.
 In the book we start with the most basic of braids, the one with 3 strands, and then patiently and progressively go up to any number of them, with practical step by step description of the process.
 Braids have been classified systematically so now it is easy to refer to a particular braid and compare it with other ones.

 I invite you to buy the book.
-In the meantime I offer you a preview of its contents.
+In the meantime I offer you some excerpts from it.

 Thank You